 As you can see, confidence is key.
 You need to position yourself as an authority in your industry.
 The best way to do so is by having confidence in your own abilities and offer.
 Don’t second guess yourself in your proposal and don’t underestimate your skills.

-Before you start writing your proposal, make an outline which includes keywords.
+Before you start writing your proposal, learn how to find keywords and add them to your outline.
 We’re not talking about words that would help you rank better on search engines, we’re talking about words that hold a lot of power and help you demonstrate the benefits of your solution.

 These words will depend on your industry, client and issue at hand.
 Most commonly they are